What is person-centred care and why is it important?

 While traditionally, the Government would provide funds to service providers who would provide those services to clients, individualised funding provides participants with a pool of money and empowers them to decide how to use it.

 These approaches present challenges for traditional service providers, who must adapt to the demand for more flexible, tailored services.
 Enter newer models like Mable, an online platform that provides access to independent support workers based in your local area.
 Mable is built around the concept of individual choice and control.
 It allows people to choose the kind of support they receive, who will provide it, where and when they receive it and how much they pay.
+But while using Mable allows you to take control of your support decisions, it doesn’t mean you have to relinquish any additional help you might like in making these decisions.
+For some people, the best outcomes come from a combination of the ‘old world’ and the ‘new’.

 Whether you are receiving funding via a Home Care Package or the NDIS, several options are available.
-You can work with a provider to create a support plan and find and book independent support workers.
+You can work with a provider to create a care plan and find and book independent support workers.
 Or, you can fly solo and manage it all yourself.
 True to person-centred care, the choice is yours.

 You might be interested in